Everything you need to know about the Winter Energy Payment

-To help offset these costs, the government is rolling out a brand new initiative.
+To help offset these costs, the government introduced the Winter Energy Payment initiative.
 The Winter Energy Payment provides superannuitant, veterans and other eligible candidates with weekly payments to deal with the additional expenses involved with keeping warm, safe and comfortable over the colder months.

 Are you eligible?
 How much money can you expect to receive?
 And when does the Winter Energy Payment go into effect?
 We’ve rounded up everything you’ll need to answer these questions and more.

 Part of the government’s Families Package initiative, the Winter Energy Payment is designed to help people across Aotearoa deal with the extra cost of heating their homes during the winter months.

 Think of the Winter Energy Payment as an income top-up.
 It’s not tied to your energy account, it doesn’t affect any other benefits or entitlements you may receive, and there’s no expectation that you’ll use the money to pay your power bill.
 Simply put, the Winter Energy Payment is a small financial injection that can be used however you see fit.